tenstorrent/tt-metal/docs/source/tools/watcher.rst

 .. code-block::

-   export TT_METAL_WATCHER=120        # the number of seconds between Watcher updates export TT_METAL_WATCHER_APPEND=1   # optional: append to the end of the existing log file (vs creating a new file) export TT_METAL_WATCHER_DUMP_ALL=1 # optional: dump all state including unsafe state
+   export TT_METAL_WATCHER=120        # the number of seconds between Watcher updates (longer is less invasive) export TT_METAL_WATCHER_APPEND=1   # optional: append to the end of the existing log file (vs creating a new file) export TT_METAL_WATCHER_DUMP_ALL=1 # optional: dump all state including unsafe state

 Note that ``TT_METAL_WATCHER_DUMP_ALL`` dumps state that can lead to a hang when a kernel is running.
 Only set this if needed and use a time interval large enough to ensure the kernel is stopped when the Watcher polls.

+After starting the program, the log messages will indicate when the watcher attaches/detaches from a device and where the log file is stored as well as a message each time the watcher checks the device.

 Details
 -------

 When enabled the Watcher both dumps status updates to a log file and stops execution if a fatal error (e.g., bad NOC address) is encountered.
 The log file contains one line for each core with a cryptic status.
-The top of the log file includes a legend to help with deciphering the results.
+The top of the log file includes a legend to help decipher the results.
 One datum is the last "waypoint" each of the 5 RISCVs encountered as a string of up to 4 characters.
-These way points can be inserted into kernel/firmware code as shown
+These waypoints can be inserted into kernel/firmware code as shown
 below:

 .. code-block::